-Course descriptions for courses to be taken at the Other Exchange Agreement School, and a Law Center petition, must be submitted for approval to the Associate Dean for Student Affairs in advance of the semester in question.
+Course descriptions for courses to be taken at the Other Exchange Agreement School, and a Law Center petition, must be submitted for approval to the Office of Student Affairs in advance of the semester in question.
 A student must earn a minimum of a “C” in a course at a visiting institution in order to receive credit toward their Law Center degree.
 Grades earned at another institution will not be calculated into the student’s Law Center cumulative grade point average.

 Our students also may participate in law programs offered by other American Bar Association-approved law schools around the world.
 Students must be admitted by the programs and are subject to the tuition and fees charged by the programs.

-A list of the ABA-approved semester-abroad programs may be found at the following web-page: http://www.abanet.org/legaled/studyabroad/semester.html.
+A list of the ABA-approved study abroad programs may be found at the following web-page: https://www.americanbar.org/groups/legal_education/resources/foreign_study/foreign_programs/

 The American Bar Association permits law students to earn credit toward their J.D. degree through independent learn-abroad programs.
-The Associate Dean for Student Affairs is pleased to assist students who want to construct an individual learn-abroad plan, although the responsibility for creating such a plan rests largely with the individual student.
+The Office of Student Affairs is pleased to assist students who want to construct an individual learn-abroad plan, although the responsibility for creating such a plan rests largely with the individual student.
 Law Center students interested in pursuing this option should start by researching the admissions process (as a non-permanent student) at the foreign school, as well as any applicable deadlines and the potential law courses available.
-The next step is to schedule an appointment to speak with Associate Dean for Student Affairs to discuss your foreign learn plan.
+The next step is to schedule an appointment to speak with a representative from the Office of Student Affairs to discuss your foreign learn plan.